 A look back to 15 years ago reveals that most insurers back then built their own Policy Administration System solutions in-house.
-In an effort to address the long time lines and escalating costs associated with this strategy, the trend shifted to a packaged solution approach.
+In an effort to address the long timelines and escalating costs associated with this strategy, the trend shifted to a packaged solution approach.
 Today you rarely find a carrier building their own solution as several options for improving or modernizing have become more popular.

-Specifically, the survey, reports that 30% of specialty lines insurers, 27% of workers compensation insurers and 24% of commercial lines insurers, are transitioning to the use of more modern automated policy administration systems.
-A significant number of the insurers are now considering cloud-based solutions indicating that they are becoming more convinced that security and control concerns are no longer insurmountable issues.
+Specifically, the survey, reports that 30% of specialty lines insurers, 27% of workers compensation insurers, and 24% of commercial lines insurers, are transitioning to the use of more modern automated policy administration systems.
+A significant number of insurers are now considering cloud-based solutions indicating that they are becoming more convinced that security and control concerns are no longer insurmountable issues.

 Looking forward, the biggest obstacle to system replacement cited by many insurers is their reliance on multiple administration systems.
 While 39% of respondents indicated their employer was using one PAS, 35% conceded that they were using 2 or 3 and 17% acknowledged using from 4 to 6 systems.

 The four most significant changes that are driving many insurers to proceed with modernization full throttle are: